 Demand for quality aggregate continues to put pressure on the regions river systems.
 However gravel extraction can have significant adverse effects on such things as stability of river channels and associated river control structures, groundwater recharge, water quality, freshwater habitats and the amenity values the river provides to the community.
 Tasman District Council controls river based gravel extraction through the Transitional Regional Plan until Part IV of the TRMP comes into force.
 Resource consents are required for gravel extraction.
 Common conditions on consent relate to the volume of gravel that can be excavated, depth of excavation, proximity to flowing water and restoration works.

-In the 2006/2007 year, 23 resource consents were active for gravel extraction from river beaches.
-Compliance monitoring occurred on a number of extraction sites during the period with generally good compliance.
+In the 2008/2009 year compliance monitoring occurred on a number of extraction sites around the district with generally good compliance.

 Of the resource consents monitored the level of reported compliance was as follows: